Limited Time to Strength Train? This one's for you!

 But what about those of us who want results, but have limited time and energy to train?

 There's my husband.
 His love of weight lifting can be found in a dust covered box alongside his high school football jersey.
 These days he wants to spend his free time ultra-running or playing with our kids.
-If he squeezes in a few in-home or park-based strength sessions per week, is it enough to make a difference?
+If he squeezes in a few in-home strength sessions per week, is it enough to make a difference?

 Then there are crazies like myself.
 A side effect of having worked with pro athletes is that I want to train like one too.
-These days, instead of bee-bopping around NFL field houses I'm juggling mom-life, a research fellowship, and everything else in-between.
+These days, instead of bee-bopping around NFL field houses I'm juggling mom-life, running a coaching company, and everything else in-between.
 The only thing a stubborn dedication to strength training six days per week gets me is a mom-bie moment – times where despite good intentions, I train in a fog of fatigue.
 If I decrease the amount of days per week I train, can I still build strength and maintain an athletic look?

 WHAT DO WE KNOW?